EquilibriumStartupLab/.github/SDLREADME.md

 #### **5. Testing**

 **5.1 Testing Strategy:**
-- **Unit Testing:** Write unit tests for each module using testing frameworks like Jest for JavaScript and Flutter’s built-in testing tools.
+- **Unit Testing:** Write unit tests for each module using testing frameworks like Jest for JavaScript.
 - **Integration Testing:** Test the interaction between different modules, particularly the communication between the mobile app and web portal via APIs.
 - **User Acceptance Testing (UAT):** Conduct UAT with a select group of SMEs and admins to gather feedback and make necessary adjustments.
 - **Accessibility Testing:** Ensure the application meets WCAG (Web Content Accessibility Guidelines) standards for accessibility.